-Test User Contexts are CMS content items containing lists of context properties.
-A specialized ContextSource reads these content items and adds corresponding context objects to the context collection of each request to the CAE.
+Test User Contexts are CMS documents containing lists of context properties.
+A specialized ContextSource reads these documents and adds corresponding context objects to the context collection of each request to the CAE.
 Using Test User Contexts, you can simulate a user having specific context properties and thus test the behavior of your personalized site.